LeMinux/ConvenienceDownloader/README.md

     This will overwrite the original files specified in the file given unless it is NO-ART.

-    If this flag is combined with the -f flag it has the ability to parse through a list that contains youtubeURLs and .mp3 file paths, and it will add the cover art to each entry.
+    If this flag is combined with the -f flag it will add the cover art to each entry.

     Passing in "NO-ART" will just download the .mp3 file with no cover art.
 MP3 files that already have cover arts will not be affected by this option.
-- --keep-art
+- --keep-art (not implemented yet)

     Use this option if you want to keep the cover art downloaded.
 By default cover arts will not be kept, so use this to keep them.
     Note that you can not keep cover arts and specify a cover art to use since these conflict with each other.